standard-for-public-code/standard-for-public-code/standards/bundle-policy-and-code.md

 ## What this does

-* Make sure a public organisation has access to both the source and civic code necessary to effectively reuse a codebase
+* Make sure anyone has access to both the source and civic code necessary to effectively reuse a codebase

 ## What this doesn’t do